chungying/Based-Monte-Carlo-Localization-for-Mobile-Robot/README.md

 Off-line:

 1) Export environment variables
 Before executing mcls-all-7.jar, the environment variables must be set up correctly, especially for $HADOOP_CLASSPATH.
 Following command could automatically add routes of these jar files into $HADOOP_CLASSPATH.
 $source environment.sh ~/mcls-all-7.jar ~/jcommander-1.36-SNAPSHOT.jar

 Following for checking
 $echo $HADOOP_CLASSPATH

 2) Create a Table
 Before execute pre-caching, a HBase table has to be created.
 Please use these two commands to create a table, named TABLENAME.
 This command is as same as 5) in previous section, please read it in raw data.
-`$SPLITKEYS=`hadoop jar mcls-all-7.jar util.metrics.Sampler -i file:///home/ubuntu/simmap.jpg -o 18 --splitNumber 4$` `
+$export SPLITKEYS=`hadoop jar mcls-all-7.jar util.metrics.Sampler -i file:///home/ubuntu/simmap.jpg -o 18 --splitNumber 4`

-$./createTable TABLENAME $SPLITKEYS
+$./createTable TABLENAME
 TABLENAME is the name in HBase system.
 You could name it in any string format.
 For instance, I would call the map, simmap.jpg, with 18 orientation resolution split into 4 parts as "simmap-18-4".

 3) Execute pre-caching
-$hadoop jar mcls-all-7.jar mapreduce.file2hfile.File2Hfile -t map -i hdfs:///user/ubuntu/simmap.jpg -m 40 -o 18
+$hadoop jar mcls-all-7.jar mapreduce.file2hfile.File2Hfile -t simmap-18-4 -i hdfs:///user/ubuntu/simmap.jpg -m 40 -o 18
+-t is TABLENAME eg. simmap-18-4
+-i is image map stored in HDFS
+-m is the number of mappers
+-o is the resolution of orientation

 On-line:

-1) Export environment variables source environment.sh
+1) Export environment variables
-or
-./environment
+Before executing mcls-all-7.jar, the environment variables must be set up correctly, especially for $HADOOP_CLASSPATH.
+Following command could automatically add routes of these jar files into $HADOOP_CLASSPATH.
+$source environment.sh ~/mcls-all-7.jar ~/jcommander-1.36-SNAPSHOT.jar

+Following for checking
+$echo $HADOOP_CLASSPATH

-2) Execute the localization program hadoop jar JAR.jar IMCLROE.Main -i file:///home/ubuntu/map.jpg ...
+2) Execute the localization program
+$hadoop jar mcls-all-7.jar imclroe.Main -i file:///home/ubuntu/simmap.jpg -o 18 -cl -t simmap.18.4 -rx 250 -ry 170 --delta 0.0001 --xi 0.05
+-i is the route of map image
+-o is the resolution of the map
+If there is "-cl", it means this execution will use the cloud compute
+-t is TABLENAME
+-rx and -ry are not necessary, because the initial coordinate can be tuned via User Interface.
+--delta is the parameter for the size of Similar Energy Region.
+This can be tuned via User Interface.
+--xi is the sensitivity for detecting kidnapping situation

 Touble Shooting:

 1) JRE Version Set Up
-If there is some errors like that "Unsupported major.minor version 51.0", the vesion of Java Runtime Environment (JRE) and the JAR.jar file is different.
+If there is some errors like that "Unsupported major.minor version 51.0", the vesions of Java Runtime Environment (JRE) and the JAR.jar file are different.
 51.0 represents that the JAR.jar file is built by Java SE 7, 52.0 by Java SE 8, 50.0 by Java SE 6.
 The current JRE version can be found out by the command.
 $java -version

+2) When Pre-caching failed
+Hadoop Distribution File System (HDFS) is similar to the file system of linux.
+Both of them require permission.
+Please check the folder in HDFS for storing HFiles, output of pre-caching, whether the permission is allowed to be read written by others.
+The command checks file status.
+Please find the folder where storing HFiles of HBase.
+$hadoop fs -ls hdfs:///user/hbase/...

+The command change the ownership.
+$hadoop fs -chown [-R] [OWNER][:[GROUP]] URI [URI]
+-R is recursive, which means, if URI is a folder, all of the sub-folders and files in URI will be changed.
+OWNER is the user who is going to own URI.
+GROUP is the group who is going to own URI.
+URI is the routes, such as hdfs:///user/hbase.
+If there are many URIs, use blank separate them.

+The command change the permission.
+Please refer to the instruction website.
+$hadoop fs -chmod ...